ZWih/arduinoFFT/README.md

 Fast Fourier Transform for Arduino

-This is a fork from https://code.google.com/p/makefurt/ which has been abandoned since 2011.
+This is a fork from https://github.com/kosme/arduinoFFT, with added functions to recieve the 2nd and 3rd largest peaks.

 <del>This is a C++ library for Arduino for computing FFT.</del> Now it works both on Arduino and C projects.

 Tested on Arduino 1.6.11

-### Installation on Arduino
+### Installation on Arduino For

 Use the Arduino Library Manager to install and keep it updated.
 Just look for arduinoFFT.
 Only for Arduino 1.5+